Circuit Breaker Won’t Reset - What Do I Do?

 No. 1: Reset

 In the instance your breaker goes out, the first thing you’ll want to do is go to the breaker panel.
 This is typically located in the garage or on the side of the house.
 Open the break panel and identify the labeled switch on the room/s where the electricity has failed.
 If the panel is not labeled- look for the switch that is on the opposite side of the other switches.
 Once the switch is identified, flip it in the far opposite direction and wait for 5 Mississippi seconds.
 Then flip it back to the same side as the rest of the switches.
 This normally fixes the issue.
-However, if your circuit breaker won’t reset after this attempt try the following steps:
+However, if your circuit breaker won’t reset after this attempt, try the next step.

 No. 2: Unplug